 - Theft deterrence — When theft recovery is easy, it has the side effect of making the thefts themselves less common.
 Simply having a camera in place can have a deterring effect.

-- Driver safety — Reviewing dash cam video can help drivers gain a new perspective on their driving habits.
-For trucking fleets, a manager can review footage to determine how well their drivers are performing, or can review previous collisions in order to gather information that might prevent future ones.
-Higher-end models may even be able to deliver audible driving alerts in real time.
+- Driver safety — Reviewing dash cam videos can help drivers gain a new perspective on their driving habits.
+For trucking fleets, a manager can review footage to determine how well their drivers are performing or can review previous collisions to gather information that might prevent future ones.
+Higher-end models may even be able to deliver audible driving alerts in real-time.

 While these long-term benefits are easy to forget about and difficult to fully factor into a budget, they'll combine to easily save vehicle owners hundreds – and fleet managers thousands – on an annual basis.